Python RegEx Tester

 You can pass flags to functions like re.search() or use them inline with (?i), (?m), etc.

-• re.VERBOSE / re.X : Allow whitespace and comments in the regex
+• re.VERBOSE / re.X : Allows regex patterns to be split with whitespace and comments for clarity.

 Python Regular Expressions Examples